-The Clinical Research Financial Analyst for the Mass General TCRC manages billing for the TCRC, including Quest, Epic and other TCRC activities.
+The Financial Coordinator for the Mass General TCRC manages billing for the TCRC, including Quest, Epic and other TCRC activities.

 TCRC Administrative Coordinator

 Faith Fortune is the TCRC Administrative Coordinator.
-With over 32 years of experience providing administrative guidance, Faith has a proven track record of executive support, management and training necessary to ensure efficiency in daily research center operation.
+With over 35 years of experience providing administrative guidance, Faith has a proven track record of executive support, management and training necessary to ensure efficiency in daily research center operation.
 She provides support through a variety of research processes, including site/program access, protocol submission/review, procurement of supplies and coordinating meetings and schedules.
 Faith also creates and tracks invoices and payments, preparing expense reports and reimbursements.
 She facilitates interactions between TCRC investigators and staff and is the initial Mass General TCRC contact for new study applications.